 Obayashi Professor in the School of Engineering, Emeritus

 BioTatum's teaching interests are construction engineering and technical construction.
 His research focuses on construction process knowledge and integration and innovation in construction.

 Associate Professor of Earth System Science and, by courtesy, of Civil and Environmental Engineering

 Current Research and Scholarly InterestsPhysical oceanography; theory and numerical modeling of the ocean circulation; dynamics of ocean fronts and vortices; upper ocean processes; air-sea interaction.

-BioSebastien is the Director of Operations at the Codiga Resource Recovery Center at Stanford University, a test-bed facility dedicated to accelerating the scale-up of innovative resource recovery systems.
+BioSebastien is the Executive Director at the Codiga Resource Recovery Center at Stanford University, a test-bed facility dedicated to accelerating the scale-up of innovative resource recovery systems.
 Prior to joining Stanford, he worked in the Process Engineering group at Oceanside Wastewater Treatment Plant for the San Francisco Public Utilities Commission.
 He has also designed and implemented several decentralized anaerobic wastewater treatment systems in Panama, and a waterless sanitation service in Haiti.
 He holds a PhD in Environmental Engineering from Stanford University, and a B.E. in Civil Engineering from Cooper Union.
 He was a Fulbright scholar, an NDSEG fellow, and an EPA STAR fellow.